tulika105/Prompting-Techniques/README.md

 ---

-## 3. Chain-of-Thought Prompting
+### 3. Chain-of-Thought Prompting

-**Definition:**
-Ask the model to reason step-by-step before arriving at a final answer.
-This helps with complex tasks that require intermediate reasoning.
+Encourage the model to reason step-by-step for tasks that require intermediate reasoning.

 **Example:**
 ```
 Question: If I have 3 apples and I buy 2 more, then I give 1 to a friend, how many apples do I have left?
 Let's think step by step.